 In Hollywood, bad audio kills a $100M production.
 On YouTube, it kills retention.

 Most creators nail thumbnails, hooks, and pacing.
-But the answer is usually invisible: audio doesn't translate across devices.
+But the killer is often invisible: audio doesn't translate across devices.

 Re-Tuned